gradle/build-tool-training-exercises/Introduction_to_Gradle_Build_Tool/exercise2/README.md

 <img width="60%" height="60%" src="https://user-images.githubusercontent.com/120980/174329705-c903cd1b-0ee3-4757-afaf-9782e8fac843.png">
 </p>

 Open the terminal in the IDE in the lower toolbar.
-Run `./gradlew tiTree test` to see the dependencies for the test task.
+Run `./gradlew :app:tiTree :app:test` to see the dependencies for the test task.

 <p align="center">